tChess Pro

 Sequence of moves

-This is the sequence of moves that the engine thinks is optimal for both sides from this point in the game forward.
-The moves are in Standard Algebraic Notation.
+This is the sequence that the engine thinks is optimal for both sides from this point in the game forward.

-* Ply, or half-moves, in chess jargon.
+* Really ply, or half-moves, in chess jargon.

-© 2010 Tom Kerrigan tchessgame@gmail.com
+© 2024 Tom Kerrigan tchessgame@gmail.com